bwesterf5/agility17dns_docs/index.rst

    :width: 7.05000in
    :height: 2.96064in

-NOTE: All of the VMs should be in a STARTED state, if a VM is in any other state please let the Lab Instructors know or you can attempt to RESTART the VM yourself.
+NOTE: All of the VMs should be in a STARTED state.

 Select and Highlight then COPY the URL Link located under the DNS section